jbsmith86/Debian-Nvidia-Drivers/README.md

 Debian NVIDIA driver installer
 ===============================
+Debian is a popular Linux distro, however I have found installing Nvidia non-free drivers is a bit confusing and doesn't always work right.

-This is a nice script that will allow you to install/uninstall NVIDIA driver in Debian **jessie** / **wheezy** / **squeeze** or whatever version you want, the easy way.
+This is a script that will allow you to install/uninstall Nvidia drivers in Debian **jessie** / **wheezy** / **squeeze** or whatever version you want, the easy way.

 ##Instalation